 Well, I’m not.

-I realised it made me feel insecure, depressed, stressed out and overall, feeling worthless.
+I realized it made me feel insecure, depressed, stressed out and overall, feeling worthless.

 Damn you Instagram, because you made people addicted to you and now they are into such a deep relationship with you, they don’t even dare to live for more than a couple of hours and not telling everything about how they spent their time.